 According to New Jersey law, “prescription legend drug” refers to “any substance which under Federal or State law requires dispensing by prescription or order of a licensed physician, veterinarian or dentist.”
 Violations involving these substances are outlined in N.J.S.A.
 2C:35-10.5, which dictates the following:

-In terms of the grading of a prescription drug charge, the seriousness of the charge is contingent upon the amount, specifically, the number of pills or units associated with the alleged offense.
+In terms of the grading of a prescription medication charge, the seriousness of the charge is contingent upon the amount, specifically, the number of pills or units associated with the alleged offense.
 The penalties for a charge in any degree can be severe, as illustrated below:

 - Second Degree Charge: punishable by a term of incarceration ranging from 5 to 10 years in New Jersey State Prison, as well as a maximum fine of $300,000